As your treasurer, I get to discuss the financial side of life at Westwood.

-If you are already a regular contributor, firstly – thank you for your support in the past!
+If you are already a regular contributor, thank you for your support in the past!
 We hope you are able to continue that support; we sincerely hope that you are able to increase your financial commitment.

 All contributions help support the community’s activities and aspirations.

 $10/month pays 10% of the telephone bill.

-$25/month pays for the compassion bank expenses, or choir’s annual music budget
+$25/month pays for our Compassionate Connections program, or the choir’s annual music budget

 $30/month keeps our website online.